neherlab/pangraph/docs/docs/reference.md

    Use "-" to write the uncompressed data to standard output (stdout).
 This is the default, if the argument is not provided.

   Default value: `-`
+* `-f`, `--verify` — Sanity check: after merging verifies that every genome of the two input graphs can still be reconstructed exactly from the merged graph.
+Raises an error otherwise
 * `-l`, `--len <INDEL_LEN_THRESHOLD>` — Minimum block size for alignment graph (in nucleotides)

   Default value: `100`